SHXMIM/Clickjacking-Tester/README.md

 ```
 ### warning
 ```
-do all the inastallation process with our root.it only works without root!!!!!
+it only works without root!!!!!
 ```
 ### Example